LVala/zaft/README.md

 const idx = try raft.appendEntry(entry);
 ```

 It will return an index of the new entry.
-According to the Raft algorithm, you application should block on client request
+According to the Raft algorithm, your program should block on client requests
 until the entry has been applied.
-You can use `std.Thread.Condition` and call its `notify` function in the `applyEntry` callback in order to notify
+You can use `std.Thread.Condition` and call its `notify` function in the `applyEntry` callback to notify
-the application that the entry was applied.
-You can check whether entry was applied by using `raft.checkIfApplied(idx)`.
+the program that the entry was applied.
+You can check whether the entry was applied by using `raft.checkIfApplied(idx)`.
 Take a look at how [kv_store](./examples/kv_store/src/main.zig) does this.

-`appendEntry` function will return error if the node is not a leader.
-In such case, you should redirect the client request to the leader node.
+`appendEntry` function will return an error if the node is not a leader.
+In such a case, you should redirect the client request to the leader node.
 You can check which node is the leader by using `raft.getCurrentLeader()`.
 You can also check if the node is a leader proactively by calling
 `raft.checkifLeader()`.

 ## Next steps

-The library already can be used, but it's missing some of the Raft Algorithm, or other features, like:
+The library already can be successfully used, but there's plenty of room for improvements and new features, like:

 * Creating a simulator to test and find problems in the implementation.
 * Add auto-generated API documentation based on `zig build -femit-docs`.